Nationals find bits of normalcy as spring training begins in West Palm Beach

 Or at least you’ll have to trust Rizzo that it did.

-“Once you get through the protocol and through the gate, and take your temperature and everything …” Rizzo, the Washington Nationals’ general manager, said Thursday morning from an otherwise empty media room at the club’s spring training facility. “... and once you’re on the field, and you smell the grass and the pop of the gloves and stuff like that, yeah, there’s some normalcy to it and it feels good.
+“Once you get through the protocol and through the gate and take your temperature and everything,” Rizzo, the Washington Nationals’ general manager, said Thursday morning from an otherwise empty media room at the club’s spring training facility, “… and once you’re on the field and you smell the grass and the pop of the gloves and stuff like that, yeah, there’s some normalcy to it, and it feels good.
 It’s great to see the guys again.”

 Rizzo had just watched the Nationals’ first pitchers and catchers workout of 2021.
 But unlike in most years, as a product of the coronavirus pandemic, there were no fans lining the walkways between each field.
 Reporters glimpsed the action through a live video feed shot by a public relations staffer.
-The players are split into three clubhouses, masks are required inside and, every other day, they, the coaches and staff will be tested for the coronavirus.
+The players are split into three clubhouses, masks are required inside, and every other day players, coaches and staffers will be tested for the coronavirus.

-The health and safety protocols are similar to what led the league through a fourth-month season last summer and fall.
+The health and safety protocols are similar to what led MLB through a four-month season in the summer and fall.
 There is, in turn, some comfort in having done this before.
 Yet the virus is still present in all aspects of the Nationals’ operation.
-Each of their pitchers and catchers passed through intake screening and were cleared to start camp.
-Everyone quarantined in their hotel rooms and apartments until receiving a negative test result.
+Each of their pitchers and catchers passed through intake screening and was cleared to start camp.
+All of them quarantined in their hotel rooms or apartments until receiving a negative test result.

 So Thursday was like the “first day of school,” Rizzo noted, except for lurking danger.
 That’s been burned in the back of their minds.